Covid 19 coronavirus: Employment lawyer answers all your wage subsidy questions

 It's important to remember that normal employment law applies.
 So nothing's changed in employment law.
 It's the same and you need to pay according to the contract, unless there's been an agreement to the contrary.
 You need to continue paying your staff unless you get their agreement to the contrary, and hopefully, in these particular circumstances that we're all facing, staff are going to be amenable to discussions and communications around how they can all assist in the situation.
 Staff could, for instance, agree to go on unpaid leave or annual leave.
 Otherwise, the employer needs to continue paying the employee pursuant to normal obligations.

-2. How does an employer terminate their staff if they can no longer continue operating owing to Covod-19?
+2. How does an employer terminate their staff if they can no longer continue operating owing to Covid-19?

 3. Does redundancy apply in such a situation?